rumbu13/ha-mediabrowser/README.md

 ## Summary

-This integration support both media server types.
+This integration support both media server types and can manage multiple servers.
 The following components are installed:
 - [Media Source][mediasource] for browsing your server(s) libraries
 - [Media Player][mediaplayer], one for each connected session
 - [Session Sensor][sensor] for active sessions